Taiwan countryintel banner

 Employment Law

-The law distinguishes between different categories of worker such as employee and independent contractors.
-Statutory employment rights are enjoyed by employees (whether these are fixed-term workers or permanent workers) but not by independent contractors
+The law distinguishes between different categories of worker such as employees and independent contractors.
+Statutory employment rights are enjoyed by employees, whether fixed-term or permanent, but not by independent contractors.

 Employment Agreement